ohsophie/VR_project/README.md

 # VR_project
-A repo for a future VR project
+Just a beginning of something great